How to get from Bali to Lombok

 The drive from Praya Airport to Senggigi takes more than an hour.
 Including the 40-minute flight and the extra time you need to get through the airport, this trip will easily take more than 2 hours.

 With the fast ferry, you can get from Bali to Senggigi in just 1.5 hours.
-Only Eka Jaya offers ferries from Padang Bai to Senggigi Pier, with one trip daily.
-It’s best to book this trip in advance.
+Only Eka Jaya offers ferries from Padang Bai to Senggigi Pier.
+Trips are limited so book this trip in advance.

-If the ferry to Senggigi is fully booked, you will need to get a fast boat to Bangsal Pier, which is 40 minutes away from Senggigi.
+If the ferry to Senggigi is fully booked, you’ll need to take a fast boat to Bangsal Pier, 40 minutes from Senggigi.

 Staying in Kuta Lombok: Flying is faster